Clementine vs. Pomegranate: Nutrition Compared

 Dietitian Winter Favourites

-Are you enjoying clementines and pomegranates this holiday season?
-I sure am!
-The citrusy clementine smell always brings me back to my childhood.
+Have you ever wondered how the nutrition in a clementine and a pomegranate compares?
+The citrusy scent of a clementine always brings me back to my childhood.
 My little sister, Melissa, and I loved to watch Christmas movies in the basement, tossing clementines to each other while singing carols!
 We had so much fun doing this.
 I remember trying to peel the whole fruit without breaking the peel.
-I then spread the peel out on a flat surface, like a map.
+Later, I would spread the peel out on a flat surface, like a map.
 If you haven’t tried this when peeling a clementine, it’s sure to amuse.

-Today, we will be comparing the nutrition of these two winter super fruits.
+Today, we will be comparing the nutrition of these two winter superfruits.
 I will highlight how to store them and how to choose the juiciest ones.
-I will also provide ideas for how to include them in your diet.
+Additionally, I will also provide ideas for how to include them in your diet.

 Clementine & Pomegranate Nutrition